Glossary Unit Economics

 When a company’s customer base is in flux, it can be difficult to accurately gauge the true value of each customer.

-Churn rate is a measure used to assess how many customers are leaving at any given time.
-It is calculated as the number of customers lost divided by the total number of customers during a certain period (e.g., month).
+Churn rate is a measure of how many customers leave at any given time.
+It is calculated as the number of customers lost divided by the total number of customers during a specific period (e.g., month).

 It fits into the unit economics calculation by factoring in the cost of customer attrition each month.